wqone900516/oas-raml-converter-service/README.md

 * `/raml/to/swagger`
 * `/raml08/to/swagger`

-All operations can be used in two ways, multipart-form or posting a text/plain, for instance:
+All operations can be used in three ways, posting a text/plain or multipart-form of one-to-n files or one zip file, for instance:

+**posting a text/plain**
 ```
 curl -i -H "Content-type: text/plain"  -X POST http://localhost:3000/swagger/to/raml -d '{"swagger":"2.0","info":{"ver...
 ```

+**multipart-form of one-to-n files**

 The first file in multipart/form-data parameter will be the root file of the project
 ```